• Skip to primary navigation

 Perfect to sop up the last few drops of gravy or soup.
 Warning: these will be the first to go.

-Overhead photo of roasted cauliflower soup topped with cauliflower florets
+large bowl of cauliflower soup topped with roasted cauliflower florets

 Creamy Cauliflower Soup